senikm/trpx/README.md

 ##  TERSE/PROLIX C++ Fast and Efficient diffraction data compressor

-The objective of this project is to develop an *efficient compression* technique for *diffraction data*, followed by the application of machine learning algorithms to select positions of interest.
+The objective of this project is to develop an *efficient compression* technique for *diffraction data*.

 ## How to run it

     git clone git@github.com:Senikm/simed.git
-> Navigate to the project directroy
+> Navigate to the project directory

     mkdir build
     cd build